scala.annotation

 -

-class beanGetterclass beanSetterclass companionClassclass companionMethodclass companionObjectclass fieldclass getterclass languageFeatureclass paramclass setterclass uncheckedCapturesclass uncheckedStableclass uncheckedVariancetrait ConstantAnnotationtrait ClassfileAnnotationclass elidableclass implicitAmbiguousclass implicitNotFoundclass nowarnclass SerialVersionUIDclass deprecatedclass deprecatedInheritanceclass deprecatedOverridingtrait MacroAnnotationtrait RefiningAnnotationclass alphaclass capabilityclass compileTimeOnlyclass constructorOnlyclass experimentalclass widenclass intoclass publicInBinaryclass retainsclass retainsArgclass retainsByNameclass retainsCapclass showAsInfixclass staticclass strictfpclass switchclass tailrecclass targetNameclass threadUnsafeclass transparentTraitclass unspecializedclass unusedclass varargsclass BeanPropertyclass BooleanBeanPropertyclass unboxclass untrackedCapturesclass deprecatedNameclass inlineclass nativeclass noinlineclass specializedclass throws[T]class transientclass volatileShow all
+class beanGetterclass beanSetterclass companionClassclass companionMethodclass companionObjectclass fieldclass getterclass languageFeatureclass paramclass setterclass uncheckedCapturesclass uncheckedStableclass uncheckedVariancetrait ConstantAnnotationtrait ClassfileAnnotationclass elidableclass implicitAmbiguousclass implicitNotFoundclass nowarnclass SerialVersionUIDclass deprecatedclass deprecatedInheritanceclass deprecatedOverridingtrait MacroAnnotationtrait RefiningAnnotationclass alphaclass capabilityclass compileTimeOnlyclass constructorOnlyclass experimentalclass widenclass intoclass publicInBinaryclass retainsclass retainsArgclass retainsByNameclass retainsCapclass showAsInfixclass staticclass strictfpclass switchclass tailrecclass targetNameclass threadUnsafeclass transparentTraitclass unspecializedclass unusedclass varargsclass BeanPropertyclass BooleanBeanPropertyclass untrackedCapturesclass useclass deprecatedNameclass inlineclass nativeclass noinlineclass specializedclass throws[T]class transientclass volatileShow all

 A marker for annotations that, when applied to a type, should be treated as a constraint on the annotated type.